allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Blindly trusting what you read on the web

-This leads us directly to the last tip: if you really want to ruin your ES performance, always trust strangers on the internet and apply their advice duly and without hesitation.
+This leads us to the last tip: if you really want to ruin your ES performance, always trust strangers on the internet and apply their advice duly and without hesitation.
 Obviously, this applies to this very post as well.
-Another good practice is to never check publication dates, or the ES versions that particular tips apply to, since, as the example about range searches shows, what was true about ES and Lucene in 2010 surely still holds in 2021, right?
+Another good practice is to never check publication dates, or the ES versions that particular tips apply to, since, as the example about range searches shows, what was true about ES and Lucene in 2010 is not necessarily true in 2021.

 ## Summary